eddietheengineer/VoronDocs/setup/startup.md

 The V1 uses a combination of automated and manual bed leveling.
 There are two macros built into Klipper to assist with the function.

-First run the `Z_TILT` macro.
+First run the `BED_TILT` macro.
 This will go back and forth between the predefined points to level the two Z motors.
 This setting is dynamically changed and nothing will need to be saved.

 Second run the `SCREWS_TILT_CALCULATE` macro.
 It will check the 3 positions defined in the [screws\_tilt\_adjust section] for level, then return how much to adjust the front thumbscrew by.
 Re-run the process at least one more time to verify the adjustment.